Skip to main content

 Calico cat with mouth open

 Why is my cat’s lip swollen?
-There are many causes of this symptom, but it can be easy to diagnose
+There are many causes of this symptom, but it’s usually easy to diagnose

-Swelling on the upper or lower lip happens often, especially for owners of young cats who love to explore and get into things.
-There could be a variety of causes for changes in your cat’s appearance, so the most important thing to remember is to get your cat checked and diagnosed by a vet you trust.
+Swelling on the upper or lower lip happens often, especially for young cats who love to explore and get into things.
+There could be a variety of causes for changes in your cat’s appearance, so the most important thing to remember is to get her checked and diagnosed by a vet you trust.

 While you’re waiting for your appointment, let’s take a look at some of the possible conditions that could be causing your cat’s swollen lips.